shareandcharge/sharecharge-core-client/README.md

 # Share & Charge Core Client

 The Core Client is used by Charge Point Operators and private Charge Point Owners to manage charge sessions on the Share & Charge e-Mobility Network.
+It directly listens to Share & Charge smart contract events and filters based on EVSEs connected to a wallet configured by the user.

 ## Quickstart